HassanDev13/mario-javafx/README.md

 # Mario Game

-Welcome to the Mario Game!
+Welcome to the Minimal Mario Game!
 This classic-style JavaFX game allows you to control Mario and navigate through a simple game environment.

 # Controls
 Use the following controls to navigate Mario through the game: